statful/statful-client-vertx/README.md

     VertxOptions vertxOptions = new VertxOptions().setMetricsOptions(options);
     Vertx vertx = Vertx.vertx(vertxOptions);

-When using a custom `Launcher` that implements the `VertxLifecycleHooks` interface the `beforeStartingVertx` method should be overwritten.
+When using a custom `Launcher` that implements the `VertxLifecycleHooks` interface, it’s expected of the user to override the `beforeStartingVertx` method.

 Example: